CecilWesterhof/BashLibrary/README.md

 If you would like to see a certain function: let me know.

+To install the library on your system run install.sh.
+Use ‘source /usr/local/bash/BASHInitialisation.sh’ (in .bashrc) to initialise the library.
+To use the scripts add /usr/local/bash/bin to your PATH.

 The files contain the following functions:

 In BASHInitialisation.sh: